NGC0001/AutoSwarm/README.md

 5. Build simbed and run built-in demo: `cargo run --release --bin simbed -- --num-uav 10 --task-book demo_simple_line`.
 6. Press `Ctrl-C` to stop running.
 7. The output file is `output/out-YYYYMMDD-HHMMSS`, with each line a json object.
+Here the `YYYYMMDD` is the date and `HHMMSS` is the time.
 8. Visualise the `(idx+1)`-th json object: `python3 ./vis.py output/out-YYYYMMDD-HHMMSS idx`.
 The visualisation needs python package `matplotlib` and `networkx`.

 Note, if the number of UAVs specified by the `--num-uav` argument is too large, the program may crash.
-An empirical rule is less than two time the number of the cpu cores.
+An empirical rule is less than two times the number of the cpu cores.